shabin5785/Golang_notes/Go_2.md

 in common is that they al l refer to program variables or state indirectly, so that the effec t of an operat ion applie d to one reference is obs erved by all copies of that reference.

+-Go’s numer ic data typ es include several sizes of integers, floating-p oint numbers, and complex numbers.
+Each numer ic type deter mines the size and sig nedness of its values.

+-Go provides both sig ned and unsig ned integer arithmetic.
+There are four distinct sizes of sig ned integers—8, 16, 32, and 64 bits—repres ented by the typ es int8, int16, int32, and int64, and corresponding unsig ned versions uint8, uint16, uint32, and uint64

+-There are also two typ es called just int and uint that are the natural or most efficient size for sig ned and unsig ned integers on a par tic ular platform;**Both thes e types have the same size, either 32 or 64 bits, but one must not make assumptions about which**; different compilers may make dif ferent choices even on identical hardware.

+-The typ e **rune** is an synonym for int32 and conventionally indic ates that a value is a Unico de co de point.
+The two names may be used interchangeably.
+Simi larly, the typ e **byte** is an synonym for uint8, and emphasizes that the value is a pie ce of raw dat a rat her than a small numeric quantity.